Amalfi Coast Yacht Charter

 Amalfi offers more structured berthing options, though space remains limited.
 It is often used as a short stop rather than an overnight stay, depending on the yacht’s size and the overall itinerary.

-Sorrento and Salerno play a key operational role within an Amalfi Coast yacht charter.
+Sorrento and Salerno play key operational roles in an Amalfi Coast yacht charter.
 Both offer more reliable marina infrastructure, easier access and greater flexibility, making them preferred options for embarkation, disembarkation or overnight berthing.

 Beyond the main ports, the coastline offers a variety of sheltered anchorages, particularly around Nerano and the Li Galli islands, allowing for quieter moments away from the more frequented areas.